mrdmnd/deimoscraft/stat_weights.md

-The next part is not 100% clear to me, as the exact model is closed source, but after speaking with the implementors, it seems to be the case that they expand this DPS function and approximate it as a linear
+The next part is not 100% clear to me, as the exact model is closed source, but after speaking with the implementors, it seems to be the case that they approximate DPS it as a linear combination of weights with gear stats, and run linear regression to identify the optimal set of weights that minimizes the sum of squared error to the DPS values simulated.
-model:

     AMR_DPS_predicted( gearset ) = <weights> * <gearset_stats>

-This results in an overconstrained set of equations, which can be solved with the [standard method](https://en.wikipedia.org/wiki/Linear_least_squares_(mathematics)) (least squares minimization) to identify the optimal set of weights that explains the most variance over the gearsets sampled from that region.
+This results in an overconstrained set of equations

     <weights> * <gearset_1> = Predicted_DPS_1
     <weights> * <gearset_2> = Predicted_DPS_2
     ....

+which can be
+solved with the [standard method](https://en.wikipedia.org/wiki/Linear_least_squares_(mathematics)) (least squares minimization) to identify the optimal set of weights over that region.

 # Takeaways
-The Simcraft method approximates stat weights at a *single* point in "gearset" space by numerically approximating the Jacobian of the DPS function with central finite difference methods.
+The Simcraft method computes stat weights at a *single* point in "gearset" space (your current gear) by numerically approximating the Jacobian of the DPS function with a width-two first order central finite difference method.

-The AMR method approximates stat weights by finding the vector that optimally captures the DPS for a *large* number of points in "gearset" space surrounding your current gear set.
-The size of this search region can be controlled by constraining what gear you'd like to make available to your character.
+The AMR method computes stat weights by finding the weight vector that optimally predicts simulated DPS for a *large* number of points in "gearset" space surrounding your current gear set.
+The size of this search region can be controlled by constraining what gear you'd like to make available to your character for upgrades.

-In my opinion, the Simulationcraft default method is a reasonable tool to use for "point in time" stat weights, but the AMR default method is a tool that will (naturally) generalize better (perhaps at the cost of exact, local point-in-time accuracy).
-Because the AMR tool can be told to search "gearset" points that are arbitrarily close to your current point, it strikes me as a *very* powerful tool that is able to act as a superset of the SimC stat weight scaling tool.
+In my opinion, the Simulationcraft default method is a reasonable tool to use for "point in time" stat weights, but the AMR default method is a tool that will (naturally) generalize better - perhaps at the cost of exact, local point-in-time accuracy.

+Because the AMR tool can be told to search "gearset" regions that are arbitrarily close to your current point, it strikes me as a *very* powerful tool that is able to act as a superset of the SimC stat weight scaling tool.
+Additionally, the AMR tool should in theory be capable of producing confidence interval bounds on its weight predictions, which is another powerful piece of information for players.
+If I know that my stat confidence intervals have wide error bars, I will be less picky in rejecting new gear on the basis of stat weights.

 Contradictions in weights between the tools can come from many places.
-It is possible that both tools have bugs, which could be responsible for generating such contradictions.
+It is possible (and likely) that both tools have subtle bugs, which could be responsible for generating such contradictions.
 It is also possible that the computation process differences (described above) are also responsible.

-SimC has been known to be subject to "scaling noise" where the delta chosen is too big (or too small) to capture true partial derivative information.
-If you really want to use the simulationcraft scaling correctly, you should be using the "plotting" functionality, which will consider a great deal more than just `stat` plus or minus delta.
+The AMR simulator is a fantastic addition to the DPS player's quiver, and their weights should not be thrown away by the player base as "inaccurate" or "misleading" - it is important to understand the methodological differences behind planning an "immediate upgrade" (simulationcraft) or identifying the core relationship between statistics over a set of many upgrades (AMR).